-Teaching in the Department of Psychiatry occurs at the bedside, in the conference room and in the lecture hall.
+Teaching in the Department of Psychiatry and Behavioral Medicine occurs at the bedside, in the conference room and in the lecture hall.
 All residents attend Grand Rounds bi-monthly, Journal Club monthly and service specific seminars as scheduled.
 One afternoon a week is dedicated to the core didactic curriculum and is taught by a variety of faculty members.
 Residents are released from clinical duties during formal didactic times and residents who are off service are also expected to attend.
 Seminars provide continuity across the entire educational experience and integrate learning about biological, dynamic and behavioral principles.
 Teaching is active and integral to each year of the residency program.
-Year specific curriculum can be reviewed at the PGY links in the menu on the left.
+Year specific curriculum can be reviewed at the PGY links in the menu on the right.

 The Brody School of Medicine has a premier telemedicine program with connectivity across the eastern half of the state.
 Residents have opportunities to be involved in conferences, supervision and patient care via our telemedicine links.